 NOTES: The routing of this variable changed in JS11.
 This is available on ONS and Government data sets only.

-Please see the following article that explains how the LFS data is used to measure NEETS.
-Users are advised to use the methods outlined in this article to calculate the level of NEETs,
+Please see the following article that explains how the LFS data is used to measure NEETS, including the treatment of 'missings'.
+Users are advised to use the methods outlined in this article to calculate the level of NEETs.